merivale/victor/docs/plain.md

 If it wasn't clear before, I trust this table illustrates the benefits of conventions like these.
 I adopt them not just to save space, but to make my examples easier to read and understand.
 Brackets and `Just`s and `False`s all over the place are necessary for compilers, but for human readers they very often serve to obscure more than to illuminate.

 Objects are always encoded in either pronouns or proper names.
 Nouns and noun phrases---`"water"`, `"some water"`, `"a glass of water"`, `"that glass of water"`, `"her glass of water"`, etc.---are accounted for by my theory of elaborations.
-See the section on [Quantifiers](/quantifiers) for details.
+See the section on [pointers and quantifiers](/quantifiers) for details.

 ## 3. Pivots